-Buy the Best: Be sure to buy only very fresh shrimp.
+Be sure to buy only very fresh shrimp.
 Avoid shrimp with black dots, as these indicate bacterial growth.
-Choose shrimp that are firm to the touch -- not mushy or... waterlogged.
-Let frozen shrimp defrost slowly in the refrigerator and be sure to allow the water to drain off as they defrost.Continue to 2 of 6 below.
+Choose shrimp that are firm to the touch, not mushy or waterlogged.
+If you purchase frozen shrimp, let them defrost slowly in the refrigerator, allowing the water to drain off as they thaw.Continue to 2 of 7 below.

 Handle With Care

-If you do get stuck, clean the site well, as any puncture wound easily can become infected.Continue to 3 of 6 below.
+Pick up the shrimp one at a time—don't try to grab a handful all at once or your chances of getting poked increase.
+If you do get stuck, clean the site well as any puncture wound easily can become infected.Continue to 3 of 7 below.

 Snap Upward Quickly

-Once you learn the process, you can keep a paper towel in your hand while snapping the heads off.
-This gives you a better grip on the heads, minimizes some of the mess, and aids in the removal of the tract.Continue to 6 of 6 below.
+Once you learn the process and exactly where your fingers need to go, you can keep a paper towel in your hand while snapping the heads off.
+This gives you a better grip on the heads, minimizes some of the mess, and aids in the removal of the digestive tract.Continue to 6 of 7 below.

 Rinse Shrimp Well